Current Continued-Study or Employment Opportunities

 The scholarship is awarded every spring on the basis of scholarship, strength of academic purpose, and financial need, and is open to all French majors enrolled at the College of Saint Benedict who will be juniors or seniors in the Fall semester of a given year.

 Each year the French faculty work with student language tutors and TAs, the French Cultural Events assistant, and office assistants through student employment; these positions might include tutoring, assistance with class materials and cultural events, researching films for the French Film Series,and other research as needed by individual faculty members.

-CSB/SJU French students have had success finding opportunities to apply their French linguistic and cultural skills after graduation.
+- CSB/SJU French students have had success finding opportunities to apply their French linguistic and cultural skills after graduation.
 Alumni and alumnae of the French program include French teachers, translators, professors, researchers, and employees in international business.
-Career Services hosts a webpage that features French alums and useful resources that serve as a starting point for exploring and researching careers.
+Experience & Professional Development hosts a webpage that features French alums and useful resources that serve as a starting point for exploring and researching careers.
 Click here.

 - How to write a resume, create a cover letter, prepare for an interview, create a business card, network, etc. Here you will find sample resumes (with a variety of formats and styles), sample cover letters, and typical interview questions and etiquette, as well as much more.